14 Dec 2020

 “We really want to grow,” says Good, noting the new entity will expand via facility acquisitions and via financing of new developments with right-of-first-refusal purchase clauses in agreements.

-In many ways, NexPoint Storage Partners’s business model will closely follow Jernigan Capital’s previous strategy of investing in promising self-storage development projects in major Metropolitan Statistical Areas (MSA), then either selling or buying out the properties after they’re up and running.
+In many ways, NexPoint Storage Partners’s business model will closely follow Jernigan Capital’s previous investment strategy of investing in promising self-storage development projects in major Metropolitan Statistical Areas (MSA), then either selling or buying out the properties after they’re up and running.

 “It’s roughly the same business plan,” says Good of the NexPoint Storage model moving forward.

-And the new entity will certainly have the deep financial pockets to fund a quick expansion, after Extra Space Storage Inc., one of the nation’s largest self-storage REITs, provided $300 million of the proceeds to finance the acquisition of Jernigan Capital.
+And the new entity will certainly have the deep financial investment pockets to fund a quick expansion, after Extra Space Storage Inc., one of the nation’s largest self-storage REITs, provided $300 million of the proceeds to finance the acquisition of Jernigan Capital.
 Extra Space was the third-party manager of Jernigan’s facilities before the sale – and will be a manager/equity partner in the new company moving forward, Good said.

 In addition to Extra Space’s involvement, JPMorgan Chase Bank, N.A. provided approximately $512 million of financing for the acquisition of Jernigan Capital and future growth of the new company through two separate secured credit facilities.